 desire for both deep connection and insightful guidance in her counseling.
 Lynne also volunteers at Hospice Austin where she sings with Threshold Choir for patients in hospice.
 She has practiced meditation and yoga for all of her adult life and honors death, as well as grief, as part of a greater whole.

-LEXI LOSCH, LPC-Intern, THERAPIST and
+LEXI LOSCH, MA, LPC, NCC, THERAPIST and